-The Medical Radiography program is accredited by the Joint Review Committee on Education in Radiologic Technology at the following ECPI campus: Newport News, Virginia.
+The Medical Radiography program is accredited by the Joint Review Committee on Education in Radiologic Technology at the following ECPI campuses: Newport News and Northern Virginia, Virginia.
 This is a programmatic accreditation by JRCERT, which is the only agency recognized by the United States Department of Education (USDE) and the Council for Higher Education Accreditation (CHEA), for the accreditation of traditional and distance delivery educational programs in radiography, radiation therapy, magnetic resonance, and medical dosimetry.
-For more information, visit https://jrcert.org/
+For more information, visit http://jrcert.org/

-Joint Review Committee on Education in Radiologic Technology 20 N. Wacker Drive, Suite 2850 Chicago, IL 60606-3182 Telephone 312.704.5300, fax 312.704.5304 email: mail@jrcert.org
+Joint Review Committee on Education in Radiologic Technology

+20 N. Wacker Drive, Suite 2850 Chicago, IL 60606-3182

+Telephone 312.704.5300, fax 312.704.5304

+email: mail@jrcert.org